jwyuen/jwy-gh0stzk-dotfiles/README.md

 **Unique Eww Widgets**

 <sup>Discover 4 unique eww widgets, including a calendar, power menu, music player, and user card.
-These widgets are not only functional but also instantly adapt to the color scheme of the selected theme.</sup>
+These widgets are not only functional but also adapt to the color scheme of the selected theme.</sup>

 **Variety of Wallpapers**

-<sup>Each login surprises you with a randomly selected wallpaper specifically tailored to the theme in use.
-But if surprises aren't your thing, our wallpaper menu lets you choose from over 5 exclusive wallpapers for each theme.</sup>
+<sup>Each login a randomly selected wallpaper specifically tailored to the current theme will be chosen.
+You can also choose set the wallpaper manually.</sup>

 **Animations with Picom**

-<sup>Experience effortless beauty with picom as the compositor, providing a pleasing aesthetics and animations without sacrificing performance.
-Enjoy a hassle-free working experience with delightful visual effects, balance between performance and beauty..
+<sup>Have fun with picom as the compositor, providing smooth and easy animations that don't tank performance.</sup>
-And you can adjust the transparency of your open windows with a simple key combination.
-Control the appearance of your desktop to perfectly suit your mood and style.</sup>

 **Additional Features:**